Bisque-IO/bop/docs/aof2/aof2_read_path.md

 - `reader.rs` exposes counters for hydration retries and tail catches; wire them into your telemetry sink.
 - Trace spans wrap hydration waits and sealed stream transitions, making it easy to visualise reader stalls.
 - Monitor `FlushMetricsSnapshot::scheduled_backpressure` to correlate reader stalls with outstanding writer flushes.
+- Monitor `FlushMetricsSnapshot::flush_failures` alongside the flag on the append path; a non-zero value means writers are blocked on durability and readers should expect `WouldBlock(BackpressureKind::Flush)` until the queue drains.

 ## Migration Notes
 - Legacy callers that expected blocking IO must add retry loops or switch to the async helpers.
 - Integration tests should exercise both the happy path and `WouldBlock` returns to verify client behaviour.
 - Document the new retry contract in downstream service READMEs so operators know how to tune backoff windows.
+- Ensure restart flows wait for the pointer/bootstrap step to complete before issuing read traffic.
+Once `current.sealed` is processed the sealed catalog is immediately available; manifest replay simply restores Tier1/Tier2 residency.
+- Feed real coordinator watermarks and external segment ids into `Aof::metadata_handle()` (or the manager-level handle) so readers observe the upstream position after restart rather than the test literals used during bring-up.

 ## Review Checklist
 - [ ] Glossary terms align with the append/read diagrams in `aof2_design_next.md`.